 One of the absolute coolest things to do in Mexico, and perhaps the whole world, is to check out the stunning mineral formations of Hierve el Agua.

-Located in the Mexican state of Oaxaca, this unique natural phenomenon creates calcified “waterfalls” that look like they are from another planet.
+One of the top attractions in Oaxaca, this unique natural phenomenon creates calcified “waterfalls” that look like they are from another planet.
 There’s even a set of springs where you can go swimming, or pose for a photo over the unique formations (this is one of the most popular Instagram spots in all of Mexico!).

-Its remote location means you’ll need to take a tour or rent a car to get there (just be sure you have travel insurance for Mexico), but the journey will be well worth it!
+Its remote location means you’ll need to take a tour or rent a car to get there, but the journey will be well worth it!

 -Patrick of German Backpacker